 Taw Valley Brewery :: Devon :: Small batch craft beers hand made with care

-We brew on an old-school stainless steel rig, the core of which was acquired back in late 2016.
-It can crank out about 1,000 pints each run and at full capacity (with lots of tea) we can brew twice a fortnight.
-We're proud to be a proper micro-brewery - small batches of real 'craft' ale in traditional casks or conditioned in the bottle.
-All hand made with care here in Devon.
+We brew on an old-school stainless steel rig.
+It cranks out about 1,000 pints each run and at full capacity (with lots of tea) we can brew twice a fortnight.
+We're proud to be a proper micro-brewery - small batches of real 'craft' ale all hand made with care here in Devon.

 Our core range:

 Tawton Session Ale @4% abv / 40 ibu

 A dark hoppy 'southern mild' with a sub 4% abv but a big flavour from the roasted black malt and generous quantities of four different types of hops.
 A good balance of fruit and herbal characteristics.
 Very drinkable and a bit different.
 A great option if you're on a mission!